spiffcode/ghedit/README.md

 ```
 #### RUNNING

-Start a web server in the ghcode directory at port 8000.
+Start a web server in the ghedit directory at port 8000.
 Use http-server, the node
 app.

 #### TO DO